logoPostPlanify

 • When are the best times to post?
 Most tools analyze your past performance and suggest the optimal times to post for each platform, taking the guesswork out of it.

 These core insights are all you need to stop throwing content at the wall and start making smart, data-backed decisions.
 If you see that your short video clips on Instagram Reels are crushing your static images, you know exactly where to put your creative energy next month.
-Tools like PostPlanify build these essential analytics right into your dashboard, so tracking what matters is simple and intuitive.
+Tools like PostPlanify build these essential analytics right into your dashboard (available on the Growth plan at $49/mo), so tracking what matters is simple and intuitive.

 Use Advanced Features to Turn Up Your Growth